 I wanted to explain to you why and how veganism is not just about the idea that meat is ‘bad’.

-Personally, I follow what some would call a ‘green vegan lifestyle’ in that I choose not to eat dairy and meat with the aim of reducing my carbon footprint and promoting sustainability.
+For over a year I followed what some would call a ‘green vegan lifestyle’ in that I chose not to eat dairy and meat with the aim of reducing my carbon footprint and promoting sustainability.

 However, do I think eating meat is inherently wrong in and of itself?
 No. And here’s why.

 Growing up on the islands in Seychelles, I witnessed first hand the respect with which fisherman catch their fish and the pride with which they sell these by the side of the road or take them home to their families or neighbours.
 I have personally caught fish that we’ve then cooked for dinner and felt nothing but gratitude at how we live on a planet that provides us with everything we need to survive.

 I grew up with friends who worked on farms and who could kill a chicken with their bare hands.
 Although I personally probably couldn’t kill a chicken, I always felt there was nothing inherently wrong with the fact that local people were tending to their livestock and living sustainable lives on the what they worked hard to produce.